 I. Choosing the Right CPU for World of Warcraft

-According to the official requirements, the minimum and the recommended CPU for retail version of World of Warcraft (Shadowlands) are Intel Core i5-3450/AMD FX 8300 and the AMD Ryzen 7 2700X/Intel Core i7-6700K respectively.
+According to the official requirements, the minimum and the recommended CPU for the retail version of World of Warcraft (Shadowlands) are Intel Core i5-3450/AMD FX 8300 and the AMD Ryzen 7 2700X/Intel Core i7-6700K, respectively.

 For the Classic version, the CPU requirement is even lower.

-Take for instance the recommended CPU for Shadowlands i.e the AMD Ryzen 7 2700X and Intel Core i7-6700K.
+For instance, the recommended CPU for Shadowlands, i.e., the AMD Ryzen 7 2700X and Intel Core i7-6700K.
 They are profoundly different from each other in terms of performance.
 AMD Ryzen 7 2700X is multiple times faster than the Intel Core i7-6700K.

 In all reality, AMD Ryzen 7 2700X is an outright overkill for most AAA games, let alone a light MMORPG title such as World of Warcraft.

-How Many Cores Does World of Warcraft Use?
+How Many Cores Does the World of Warcraft Use?

-The game wasn’t initially designed to scale well with cores, however, with newer update, particularly the WoW Battle For Azeroth update 8.1, and the corresponding support for DX12 that it brought with it, the multiple core support has dramatically improved.
+The game wasn’t initially designed to scale well with cores.
+However, the multiple-core support has dramatically improved with newer updates, particularly the WoW Battle For Azeroth update 8.1 and the corresponding support for DX12 that it brought with it.

-The following graph shows how the 8.1 update and the DX12 support improves the multicore support for WoW compared to the previous Version 8.0 (DX11).
+The following graph shows how the 8.1 updates and the DX12 support improve the multicore support for WoW compared to the previous Version 8.0 (DX11).

-These results were taken from this video by Hardware Number (as tested on NVIDIA 2080).
-I highly recommend watching the linked video for gaining a better understanding on how the core count can improve FPS on WoW.
+Image: These results were taken from this video by Hardware Number (as tested on NVIDIA 2080).
+I highly recommend watching the linked video to understand better how the core count can improve FPS on WoW.

-Essentially, you can see some decent FPS improvements when comparing a quad core CPU to an octa core CPU.
+Essentially, you can see some decent FPS improvements when comparing a quad-core CPU to an octa-core CPU.
 However, the real measurement of the CPU is NOT just the core count.
-The generation, single core performance and architecture of the CPU matters equally.
+The generation, single-core performance, and architecture of the CPU matter equally.

-Take for instance, the AMD Ryzen 2200G.
-This is a quad core CPU that performs almost as good as the octa core AMD Ryzen 7 1700 as seen above.
+For instance, the AMD Ryzen 2200G.
+This quad-core CPU performs almost as well as the octa-core AMD Ryzen 7 1700, as seen above.

 With the DX12 support, however, you can see an improvement of 22%-26% in FPS compared to older WoW versions on multicore CPUs (as tested by Hardware Numbers).

-So does World of Warcraft benefit from a CPU with multiple cores, yes it does.
-But the real question is whether the investment in a higher core count CPU would be worth it.
-An octa core CPU can be multiple times more expensive than a quad core CPU.
+So does World of Warcraft benefit from a CPU with multiple cores?
+Yes, it does.
+But the real question is whether investing in a higher core count CPU would be worth it.
+An octa-core CPU can be multiple times more expensive than a quad-core CPU.

-For instance, AMD Ryzen 3 2200G has a release price of $99, the Intel Core i9 9900K has an MSRP of $499 in comparison.
-While the FPS gain are twice as much, you have to gauge if investing 5 times more is worth it.
+For instance, AMD Ryzen 3 2200G has a release price of $99, and the Intel Core i9 9900K has an MSRP of $499 in comparison.
+While the FPS gain is twice as much, you must gauge if investing five times more is worth it.

-Why does the AMD Ryzen 2 2200G and the AMD Ryzen 7 1700 have comparable FPS performance despite the former being a quad core and the latter being an octa core CPU?
-One of the primary reasons is that they both have a similar single core performance.
+Why do the AMD Ryzen 2 2200G and the AMD Ryzen 7 1700 have comparable FPS performance despite the former being a quad-core and the latter being an octa-core CPU?
+One of the primary reasons is that they both have a similar single-core performance.

 The following graph should help you understand this better:

-You can see a correlation between better FPS and a CPU with a better single core performance.
+Image: You can see a correlation between better FPS and a CPU with better single-core performance.

 When Streaming, a CPU with a High Core Count is Recommended

-In certain situations, such as when streaming, having a higher core count CPU becomes almost a necessity.
+In certain situations, such as when streaming, having a higher core count CPU becomes almost necessary.
 Streaming on platforms like Twitch can literally eat through your CPU core count.

-Hence, if you are a pro WoW streamer, you will need as many cores as you can get especially if you stream on high quality settings.
+Hence, if you are a pro WoW streamer, you will need as many cores as possible, especially if you stream on high-quality settings.

 Encoding can be taxing on your system. x264 will utilize a lot of your CPU, resulting in lower FPS. – Twitch.tv